Frequently Asked Questions

 I can't see the chat bubble for support.
 How do I enable it?

 The chat bubble (Intercom) requires functional cookies to be enabled.
-If you don't see the chat bubble in the bottom right corner, scroll to the bottom of any page and click "Manage Cookie Preferences" in the footer.
-In the modal that appears, toggle ON the "Functional Cookies" option (which includes Intercom customer support chat), then click "Save Preferences".
-The chat bubble should appear immediately.
+If you're not logged in, scroll to the bottom of any page and click "Manage Cookie Preferences" in the footer.
+In the modal that appears, toggle ON the "Functional Cookies" option, then click "Save Preferences".
+If you're logged in, go to Settings → Privacy & Cookies, find the "Cookie Preferences" section, and enable "Functional Cookies", then click "Manage Cookie Preferences" to save.
+The chat bubble should appear immediately in the bottom right corner.
 If you still don't see it after enabling functional cookies, try refreshing the page.

 What phones are supported?